eightuponatime/achartengine-installation/README.md

 ```
 4. Look for the file `achartengine-1.2.0.jar`<br/>

-## Adding AChartEngine to Your Android Studio Project
+## Adding AChartEngine to your Android Studio Project
 1. Open your Android Studio project.<br/>
 2. Switch to the `Project` view (instead of the default `Android` view) from the project hierarchy panel.<br/>
 3. Right-click the `app` directory and create a new folder named `libs`.<br/>